Rajveer13a/bp_project__backend/README.md

 ### 🎓 **Learning Experience Features**
 - Dynamic dashboards to manage courses and progress.
 - Real-time tracking for section-wise and lecture-wise completion.
-- Access resources such as videos, PDFs, and quizzes.
+- Access resources such as videos, PDFs.

 ### 💰 **Instructor Tools**
 - Add sections, lectures, and resources with intuitive interfaces.